mikeln/musicindex/README.md

         * Value 3: Select: **Start Page**
         * Value 4: Select: **End Page**
     * Now you will probably have to adjust the **Page number offset**
-        * Usually the offset will need subtract from the index page number. (e.g. Real Book 1 V6 starts on page 10, so you have to -9 the offset).
+        * Usually the offset will need to be subtracted from the index page number. (e.g. Real Book 1 V6 starts on page 10, so you have to set -9 for the offset).
         * The image will display the current page for the settings.
 When you have the offset correct, the title will show the correct page.
 You can check more by moving through the records with the arrows at the very bottom of the screen.
     * When everything is set up, select **Save** (upper right).